BonesTheGhost/WebPG/README.md

 - Added the buttons to the control section.
 - Added the button styling from the engineRebase branch.
 Working on getting the buttons to display correctly in mobile portrait view first.
 - Buttons spaced correctly in Chrome mobile viewer.
 Styling applied.
 Spacing and font look good.
 Testing on pages now!

+August 6th, 2020:
+- Tried to fix the buttons not aligning correctly in the mobile layout, no good results to push for today.
 ======================================================================